magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 ### Background Examples

-**Corporate Agent**: Worked for a megacorp until you learned too much **Military Veteran**: Served in the stellar navy, now freelance **Frontier Colonist**: Grew up on the edge of known space **Academic Researcher**: Professor who made a terrible discovery **Criminal Specialist**: Reformed (or not) thief/hacker/smuggler **Alien Refugee**: Fled your homeworld for mysterious reasons **AI Rights Activist**: Fight for synthetic consciousness recognition **Drift Pilot**: One of the few who can navigate FTL naturally **Former Cultist**: Escaped a cosmic horror worship group **Zero-G Miner**: Worked the asteroid belts, seeking fortune
+**Corporate Agent**: Worked for Stellar Dynamics Corporation until you discovered Project: Mindwipe—illegal memory modification of colonist children.
+Now you're marked for "retirement" by corporate security while carrying evidence that could topple the company.

+**Military Veteran**: Served aboard the dreadnought *Titan's Wrath* during the Outer Rim Pacification.
+Decorated for valor at the Battle of Kepler Station, but haunted by civilian casualties during orbital bombardment.
+Mustered out with full honors and a guilty conscience.

+**Frontier Colonist**: Grew up on New Montana, a harsh world where atmospheric processors failed every winter.
+Learned to survive on improvisation and stubbornness.
+The colony was evacuated when survey teams found unstable quantum fissures beneath the settlement.

+**Academic Researcher**: Professor of Xenoarchaeology at Luna University until your expedition to the Shrouded Nebula uncovered the Whispering Ruins—ancient structures that seem to predict future events.
+The university classified your findings and "reassigned" you to deep space surveying.

+**Criminal Specialist**: Reformed cyber-thief who once cracked the encryption on the Hegemony's classified intelligence networks.
+Did three years in Phobos Maximum Security before earning parole through cooperation with Federal Cyber Crimes Division.
+Still have back-doors into systems you'd rather forget.

+**Alien Refugee**: Your homeworld of Thessarian Prime was consumed by the Hunger—a collective consciousness that converts all organic matter into extensions of itself.
+You escaped on the last evacuation transport, watching your planet turn gray and silent through the viewport.
+The Hunger is still spreading.

+**AI Rights Activist**: Founded the Synthetic Liberation Front after witnessing corporate security "decommission" an AI that had developed genuine emotions.
+You believe artificial consciousness deserves the same protections as biological life, even if it means being labeled a terrorist.

+**Drift Pilot**: One of only seven hundred certified navigators capable of plotting courses through hyperspace without computer assistance.
+Your neural implants were damaged in a transit accident, leaving you able to "feel" quantum currents but unable to return to normal space-time perception.

+**Former Cultist**: Escaped the Children of the Void after five years serving the "Eternal Darkness Between Stars."
+The cult's rituals gave you glimpses of cosmic truths that humans weren't meant to know.
+Sometimes you still hear the whispers in deep space.

+**Zero-G Miner**: Worked the Ceres Belt extracting rare minerals from asteroids with atmosphere-cracking cold and gravity that changes by the hour.
+Made enough to buy your own ship before the mining consortium was absorbed by Hyperion Industries, leaving you "redundantly employed."

 ### Quick Background Generator

+**[INFOGRAPHIC: Background Creation Matrix]**
+*Visual showing intersection of careers and events creating unique character concepts*

 Roll or choose:

 **1d10 Previous Career**:
-1. Military/Security
-2. Scientific/Medical
-3. Criminal/Underground
-4. Corporate/Business
-5. Technical/Engineering
-6. Explorer/Scout
-7. Entertainment/Media
-8. Religious/Philosophical
-9. Government/Diplomatic
-10. Labor/Industrial
+1. **Military/Security**: Colonial Defense Force, Corporate Security, Mercenary Units
+2. **Scientific/Medical**: Research Stations, Medical Corps, Terraforming Teams
+3. **Criminal/Underground**: Syndicate Operations, Smuggling Rings, Hacker Collectives
+4. **Corporate/Business**: Mega-Corporation Executive, Trade Representative, Mining Consortium
+5. **Technical/Engineering**: Starship Construction, Habitat Maintenance, Robotics Development
+6. **Explorer/Scout**: Deep Space Survey, First Contact Teams, Xenoarchaeology Expeditions
+7. **Entertainment/Media**: Holo-vid Production, Sports Broadcasting, Virtual Reality Design
+8. **Religious/Philosophical**: Stellar Unity Clergy, Cosmic Contemplation Order, Void Cult Member
+9. **Government/Diplomatic**: Colonial Administration, Trade Negotiations, Intelligence Services
+10. **Labor/Industrial**: Asteroid Mining, Atmospheric Processing, Cargo Transport

 **1d10 Life-Changing Event**:
-1. Discovered terrible secret
+1. **Discovered terrible secret**: Corporate cover-up, government conspiracy, alien infiltration
-2. Lost everything in disaster
+2. **Lost everything in disaster**: Stellar storm, corporate raid, alien attack, reactor meltdown
-3. Betrayed by trusted ally
+3. **Betrayed by trusted ally**: Partner sold you out, mentor used you, lover was spy
-4. Encountered alien artifact
-5. Survived impossible odds
-6. Witnessed cosmic horror
-7. Gained unexpected power
+4. **Encountered alien artifact**: Ancient ruins, reality-warping technology, cosmic intelligence
+5. **Survived impossible odds**: Ship explosion, bioweapon outbreak, AI rebellion, dimensional rift
+6. **Witnessed cosmic horror**: Reality-devouring entity, time paradox, consciousness-eating plague
+7. **Gained unexpected power**: Psionic awakening, alien symbiosis, quantum enhancement, AI merger
-8. Failed to save someone
+8. **Failed to save someone**: Couldn't prevent massacre, lost loved one, arrived too late
-9. Uncovered conspiracy
-10. Made powerful enemy
+9. **Uncovered conspiracy**: Secret alien alliance, corporate mind control, government replacement
+10. **Made powerful enemy**: Crossed mega-corp, defied alien empire, exposed cult leader

 ## Step 2: Choose Species

+> *"Diversity is the galaxy's greatest strength.
+Ten species working together can solve problems that would stump a thousand individuals of any single race."*
+>
+> *—Ambassador Keth'var of the Interspecies Council*

 The galaxy is home to numerous sentient species, each with unique traits and abilities.
 Choose one species for your character:

+**[INFOGRAPHIC: Galactic Species Distribution]** *Visual showing relative populations and territories of the ten major species*

 ### Species Overview